Parametric solutions of turbulent incompressible flows in OpenFOAM via the proper generalised decomposition: Numerical experiments

 The computational domain for the two-dimensional NASA wall-mounted hump is a channel of height $c$, extending $6.39 c$ upstream and $5 c$ downstream as displayed in figure~\ref{fig:hump2D}.
 The resulting mesh consists of $114,000$ cells.
 Homogeneous Dirichlet boundary conditions are imposed on both the velocity and the eddy viscosity on the bottom wall and on the hump.
 A symmetry condition is imposed on the top wall, whereas on the outlet free traction is enforced.
 At the inlet, a parabolic profile is imposed for both velocity and eddy viscosity.
 More precisely, the variables range between a null value on the bottom wall and a maximum value at $y {=} \SI{0.02}{m}$.
 For the velocity, the peak value is $\SI{34.6}{m/s}$, whereas the free-stream eddy viscosity $\nuT {=} 3\nu$ is selected.
 The kinematic viscosity is $\nu {=} 1.55274\times 10^{-5}\SI{}{m^2/s}$, thus the resulting Reynolds number is approximately $\text{Re} {=} 936,000$.
 On the jet patch, the velocity profile~\eqref{eq:Hump-jetProfile} with $\hat{U} {=} \SI{23.4}{m/s}$ is imposed and a homogeneous Neumann condition is considered for the eddy viscosity.

 It is worth noting that on the hump the mesh is such that $y^+<1$, whence no wall treatment is required for the turbulent viscosity.

+In order to impose the inhomogeneous Dirichlet boundary data, two modes are introduced.
+In particular, recall that the boundary condition on the jet patch depends upon the parameter $\mu$.
+For this purpose, two spatial modes, associated with the extreme values of the parametric interval $\I {=} [0.1,\,1]$, are computed using \texttt{simpleFoam} with SA turbulence model.
+The corresponding parametric functions are selected such that

-The boundary conditions are imposed using two modes computed via \texttt{simpleFoam} with SA turbulence model.
-The first mode is a full order solution with the jet acting at $100\%$ of the mass flow rate ($\mu {=} 1$) and the second one is associated with the jet acting at $10\%$, that is $\mu {=} 0.1$.
-The corresponding parametric modes are
+to define a linear variation of the Dirichlet data between the extreme values associated with the computed spatial modes.
+More precisely, the first spatial mode is a full order solution with the jet acting at $100\%$ of the mass flow rate ($\mu {=} 1$) and the second one is associated with the jet acting at $10\%$, that is $\mu {=} 0.1$.
+The corresponding parametric modes are given by